brightin/today/README.md

 ### Calendar ID and Sharing

-* Look up the Google Calendar's ID in the Calendar Settings page (somwhere near the XML, ICS, and HTML feed buttons)
+* Look up the Google Calendar's ID in the Calendar Settings page (somewhere near the XML, ICS, and HTML feed buttons)
 * Share the Google Calendar(s) with the service account's e-mail address you  (otherwise, you'll only get an empty event list)

 ### Set up `ENV` variables